SuperBhavya/myhaircare/README.md

-# HAIR FALL PREDICTION USING ANN.
+# HAIR FALL PREDICTION USING ANN.(Collecting some basis for my upcoming projects)

 This project presents a system implemented in Python using Artificial Neural Networks (ANN) as a classification algorithm to predict hair fall in individuals based on 22 effective factors such as heredity, hairline pattern, and average daily hair loss.
 Data was collected through online surveys on a user-interactive website.
 The proposed model achieved an accuracy of approximately 80% on the test dataset, demonstrating its effectiveness in predicting future hair fall.
 The study highlights the importance of timely consultation with a dermatologist to avoid unnecessary expenses and resources wasted on hair loss remedies.